IBM/agile-tutorial/docs/4-DEVELOP.md

 ## Merging and moving on

-1. Once the status checks are all successful warn the reviewer that your Pull Request is pending approval.
+1. Once the status checks are all successful, warn the reviewer that your Pull Request is pending approval.
 1. The reviewer will either **Approve** or **Request changes** to your PR.
 1. If the reviewer **Requested changes**, you should address them by submitting new code to your branch.
 1. If the reviewer **Approved** your Pull Request, no action is required.
 1. After all the approvals, status checks and branch protections have been satisfied, your branch will be merged into `master`.
 1. Go back to Visual Studio Code and click the button with your branch name in the bottom left corner.
-1. Synchronise your local `master` branch with that of GitHub Enterprise by clicking the :arrows_counterclockwise: icon on the bottom left bar.
+1. Synchronise your local `master` branch with that of GitHub Enterprise by clicking the :arrows_counterclockwise: icon on the bottom left corner.
 1. Get ready for the next sprint!!!